 These developments could increase the volatility of the value of securities owned by the Fund.
 These developments also could make it more difficult for the Fund to accurately value its securities or to sell its securities on a timely basis.
 These developments could adversely affect the ability of the Fund to use leverage for investment purposes and increase the cost of such leverage, which would reduce returns to the holders of common shares.
 These developments also could adversely affect the broader economy, which in turn could adversely affect the ability of issuers of securities owned by the Fund to make payments of principal and interest when due, leading to lower credit ratings of the issuer and increased defaults by the issuer.
 Such developments could, in turn, reduce the value of securities owned by the Fund and adversely affect the NAV and market price of the Fund's common shares.
-See "Risk Factors - Market Developments."

 Market Disruptions from Natural Disasters or Geopolitical Risks.
-Political instability in Afghanistan, Pakistan, Egypt, Libya, Syria, Russia, Ukraine and the Middle East, the ongoing epidemics of infectious diseases in certain parts of the world, terrorist attacks in the United States and around the world, natural disasters, social and political discord, debt crises (such as the Greek crisis), sovereign debt downgrades, or the exit or potential exit of one or more countries from the EU (such as the UK) or the European Economic and Monetary Union, among others, could result in market volatility, could have long term effects on the United States and worldwide financial markets, and could cause further economic uncertainties in the United States and worldwide.
+Political instability, the ongoing epidemics of infectious diseases in certain parts of the world, terrorist attacks in the United States and around the world, natural disasters, social and political discord, debt crises (such as the Greek crisis), sovereign debt downgrades, or the exit or potential exit of one or more countries from the EU (such as the UK) or the European Economic and Monetary Union, among others, could result in market volatility, could have long term effects on the United States and worldwide financial markets, and could cause further economic uncertainties in the United States and worldwide.
 The Fund cannot predict the effects of natural disasters or geopolitical events in the future on the economy and securities markets.
-See "Risk Factors - Market Disruption from Natural Disasters or Geopolitical Risks."

 Government Intervention in the Financial Markets.
 During the global financial crisis, the U.S. government took a number of actions designed to support certain financial institutions and segments of the financial markets that have experienced extreme volatility, and in some cases a lack of liquidity.
-The U.S. government has taken certain similar actions during the COVID-19 outbreak.
-Federal, state, and other governments, their regulatory agencies or self-regulatory organizations could take additional actions that affect the regulation of the securities or structured products in which the Fund invests, or the issuers of such securities or structured products, in ways that are unforeseeable.
+The U.S. government took certain similar actions during the COVID-19 outbreak.
+Federal, state, and other governments, their regulatory agencies or self-regulatory organizations could take additional actions that affect the regulation of the securities or Structured Products in which the Fund invests, or the issuers of such securities or Structured Products, in ways that are unforeseeable.
 Borrowers under secured loans held by the Fund could seek protection under the bankruptcy laws.
 Legislation or regulation could also change the way in which the Fund itself is regulated.
 Such legislation or regulation could limit or preclude the Fund's ability to achieve its investment objectives.
-The Adviser monitors developments and seek to manage the Fund's portfolio in a manner consistent with achieving the Fund's investment objectives, but there can be no assurance that it will be successful in doing so.
-See "Risk Factors - Government Intervention in the Financial Markets."
+The Adviser monitors developments and seeks to manage the Fund's portfolio in a manner consistent with achieving the Fund's investment objectives, but there can be no assurance that it will be successful in doing so.

 Portfolio Turnover Risk.
 The Fund's annual portfolio turnover rate could vary greatly from year to year, as well as within a given year.
 Portfolio turnover rate is not considered a limiting factor in the execution of investment decisions for the Fund.
 High portfolio turnover could result in the realization of net short-term capital gains by the Fund which, when distributed to Common Shareholders, will be taxable as ordinary income.
-A high portfolio turnover could increase the Fund's current and accumulated earnings and profits, resulting in a greater portion of the Fund's distributions being treated as a dividend to the Fund's Common Shareholders.
+A high portfolio turnover could increase the Fund's current and accumulated earnings and profits, resulting in a greater portion of the Fund's distributions being treated as a dividend to the Common Shareholders.
 In addition, a higher portfolio turnover rate results in correspondingly greater brokerage commissions and other transactional expenses that are borne by the Fund.
-See "Investment Objectives and Investment Strategies - Investment Policies - Portfolio Turnover" and "Material U.S. Federal Income Tax Considerations."